Harald Simon

 Harald Simon (born 14 March 1967 in Austria) is an Austrian ice speedway rider.

 Career

 Simon was part of the Austrian team that won 6 silver medals and 5 bronze medals in the Team Ice Racing World Championship from 1998 to 2020.

-In 2022, he became the European champion at the age of 55.
+In 2022, Simon became the European champion at the age of 55.

-In 2023, He won the bronze medal behind Martin Haarahiltunen and Franz Zorn in the 2023 Individual Ice Racing World Championship.
+In 2023, Simon won the bronze medal behind Martin Haarahiltunen and Franz Zorn in the 2023 Individual Ice Racing World Championship.